-Apart from the above interest rate/currency swap contracts, at December 31, 2013, and the date of this report we were not party to any other derivative contracts.
+In addition to the above interest rate and currency swap contracts at December 31, 2014, in January 2015 we entered into an interest rate swap contract with an initial notional principal of \$55.3 million which commences in January 2017.
+At the date of this report, we were not party to any other derivative contracts.